sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/examples/AssistNow/README.md

 * set ```aopCfg``` to 1 to enable AssistNow Autonomous, or 0 to disable it
 * ```aopOrbMaxErr``` is used to set the 'lifetime' of the AssistNow data.
 It is recommended to set aopOrbMaxErr to 0 (the default value).
 This instructs the module to use the firmware default value that corresponds to a default orbit data validity of approximately three days (for GPS satellites observed once) and up to six days (for GPS and GLONASS satellites observed multiple times over a period of at least half a day).

-Once AssistNow Autonomous is enabled, you can monitor its progress via the ```status``` field in the UBX-NAV-AOPSTATUS message.
+Once AssistNow Autonomous is enabled, you can monitor its status via the ```status``` field in the UBX-NAV-AOPSTATUS message.
 You can read the ```status``` by calling the helper function ```getAOPSTATUSstatus```.
 It will return zero when the AssistNow Autonomous data collection is idle.
 Non-zero values indicate that data collection is in progress.
+Only power-off the receiver when the subsystem is idle (that is, when the status shows a steady zero).

 * <b>uint8_t getAOPSTATUSstatus(uint16_t maxWait);</b>
 * <b>uint8_t getAOPSTATUSuseAOP(uint16_t maxWait);</b>